abobija/abobija/README.md

 I'm Alija.
 Welcome and thanks for coming by.

 For more about me, as well as contact informations, go ahead and visit [abobija.com](https://abobija.com).
+There is also my blog, and my projects portofolio.

 <!--
 ---